 Those companies that have a defined culture will often find that their employees will develop better relationships and will be able to work better together to reach the long term goals that are defined in the mission statement.

 Overall, company culture can really improve the loyalty that staff feel towards the company that they work for.
 They will want to work harder for the company, which increases productivity and makes the company an overall better place to work.
+By cultivating a healthy company culture, you will inevitably increase employee engagement.

 Take the soap empire Lush Cosmetics, with thousands of shops found all across Europe and over the world.
 They are experts at espousing a strong sense of ethics and culture, and they engage their employees with their pet causes and ideologies.
 Stewardship of the environment and animal rights are their main causes, and they delight in including their employees.
 This makes them feel like they are doing something valuable and ‘changing the world’ every time they come to work.
 This has helped to create a strong corporate culture and very low employee turnover for the retail industry.